lemieux-lab/BamQuery/docs/source/examples.rst

 .. _General_Gen_and_ERE_Biotype_Consensus:

 `1_General_Gen_and_ERE_Biotype_Consensus.csv`:
-It reports for each peptide the consensus biotype based on all locations in the genome, so the percentage is computed from the frequencies of occurrence of the biotypes.
+For a given peptide, BamQuery reports assigns a consensus biotype taking into account all possible locations where the peptide appears in the genome.
+To assign the consensus biotype to the peptide, BamQuery aggregates all reads assigned to each biotype that were distributed according to the percentage of the biotype at each genomic location.
+This distribution is described in more detail in the file 3_Genomic_and_ERE_Anno_by_Region_Full.csv.
+Next, the total reads assigned to each biotype are weighted with the total reads of all samples investigated.

 For example:

 Three locations were collected for a given peptide.
-	(a) In location 1 the peptide overlaps in frame two transcripts of a canonical protein (Peptide in_frame to the protein).
+	(a) At location 1 the peptide overlaps in-frame with two transcripts of a canonical protein (``100% in_frame``) and at that location there is a count of 10 RNA-seq reads.
-	(b) In location 2 the peptide overlaps in the 3'UTR of one transcript of a different canonical protein (Peptide in the 3'UTR region).
+	(b) At location 2 the peptide overlaps in-frame with one transcript and in the 3'UTR of another transcript (``50% in_frame, 50% 3'UTR``) and at that location there are 20 RNA-seq reads.
-	(c) In location 3 the peptide overlaps the intronic region of one transcript of a different canonical protein (Peptide in the intronic region).
+	(c) At location 3 the peptide overlaps with the intronic region of a transcript (``100% Intron``) and at that location there are 7 RNA-seq reads.

-(first two transcripts: in_frame, second transcript: 3'UTR, third transcript: intron).

 The final biotype for the peptide corresponds to: |br|
-In_frame : 50%, 3'UTR : 25%, Introns : 25%. i.e, Computaiton doesn't take into consideration the transcription expression!.
+``In_frame : 54%, 3'UTR : 27%, Introns : 19%``.

 Best guess :
 			1. 'In_Frame' if it is among the genomic position biotypes.
-			2. Otherwise, the biotype with the highest percentage representation in Annotation Freqeuncies.
+			2. Otherwise, the biotype with the highest percentage representation in annotation frequencies.

 .. thumbnail:: _images/general_Gen_and_ERE_Biotype_Consensus.jpg

 -----------

-.. _Sample_Gen_and_ERE_Biotype_Consensus:
+.. _Weighted_Gen_and_ERE_Biotype_Consensus:

-`2_Sample_Gen_and_ERE_Biotype_Consensus.csv`:
+`2_Weighted_Gen_and_ERE_Biotype_Consensus.csv`:

-It reports for each peptide the consensus biotype based on all expressed locations in the genome.
+For a given peptide, BamQuery reports the consensus of biotypes according to their overlap at all genomic locations of the peptide.

-The biotype representation (percentage) is computed from the count of RNA-seq reads attributed to each biotype according to the coefficients estimated using the EM algorithm as a function of the total reads for the given peptide in all the samples, (only expressed locations are taken into account to calculate the percentage) .
+The biotype representation (percentage) is computed from the count of RNA-seq reads attributed to each biotype according to the coefficients estimated using the ``EM`` algorithm as a function of the total reads for the given peptide in all the samples, (only expressed locations are taken into account to calculate the percentage) .

+For example:

+Three locations were collected for a given peptide.
+	(a) At location 1 the peptide overlaps in-frame with two transcripts of a canonical protein (``100% in_frame``) and at that location there is a count of 10 RNA-seq reads.
+	(b) At location 2 the peptide overlaps in-frame with one transcript and in the 3'UTR of another transcript (``89% in_frame, 50% 3'UTR``) and at that location there are 20 RNA-seq reads.
+	(c) At location 3 the peptide overlaps with the intronic region of a transcript (``100% Intron``) and at that location there are 7 RNA-seq reads.

+The final biotype for the peptide corresponds to: |br|
+``In_frame : 75%, 3'UTR : 6%, Introns : 19%``.

 Best guess :
 			1. 'In_Frame' if it is among the genomic position biotypes.
-			2. Otherwise, the biotype with the highest percentage representation in Annotation Freqeuncies.
+			2. Otherwise, the biotype with the highest percentage representation in the weighted biotype.

-.. thumbnail:: _images/sample_Gen_and_ERE_Biotype_Consensus.jpg
+.. thumbnail:: _images/Weighted_Gen_and_ERE_Biotype_Consensus.jpg

 -----------

 .. _Group_Samples_Gen_and_ERE_Biotype_Consensus:

 `3_Group_Samples_Gen_and_ERE_Biotype_Consensus.csv`:

-It reports for each peptide the consensus biotype based on all expressed locations in the genome.
+For a given peptide, BamQuery reports the consensus of biotypes according to their overlap at all genomic locations of the peptide.

-The biotype representation (percentage) is computed from the count of RNA-seq reads attributed to each biotype according to the coefficients estimated using the EM algorithm as a function of the total reads for the given peptide in every group of samples as well as for all the samples, (only expressed locations are taken into account to calculate the percentage).
+The biotype representation (percentage) is computed from the count of RNA-seq reads attributed to each biotype according to the coefficients estimated using the ``EM`` algorithm as a function of the total reads for the given peptide in every group of samples as well as for all the samples, (only expressed locations are taken into account to calculate the percentage) .

 Best guess :
 			1. 'In_Frame' if it is among the genomic position biotypes.
-			2. Otherwise, the biotype with the highest percentage representation in Annotation Freqeuncies.
+			2. Otherwise, the biotype with the highest percentage representation in the weighted biotype.

 .. thumbnail:: _images/group_Samples_Gen_and_ERE_Biotype_Consensus.jpg